PlethoraChutney/Appia/README.md

 There is a y-slider, but it's hidden by default since typically each channel has different relevant signal levels.
 Uncheck `Free Scales (disable y-axis slider)` to set both y-axes equal and gain control of the scale.

+You can export plots made with the Shiny app using the download plots button at the bottom of the main panel.